 No matter who they are, or how good you think their business reputation is (and even if they show up driving a horse and buggy) you should never let a logger onto your land without first talking to an experienced independent forester like us.

-A landowner in Harrison County hired us to sell timber from her 16-acre stand near Scio, Ohio
+A couple in Ashtabula County called us to evaluate selling timber from their 30-acre stand near Ashtabula